Royal Canadian Dragoons: Guidon history

 The regiment has possessed five regimental guidons in its history.
 Some retired guidons are laid up at the church at CFB Petawawa or at Beechwood Cemetery in Ottawa.

 Victoria Crosses

 During the Second Boer War on November 7, 1900, The Royal Canadian Dragoons were engaged in the Action at Leliefontein.
-The regiment, operating in concert with the two 12 Pounder guns of the Left Section of D Battery, Royal Canadian Artillery, was acting as the rear guard for Maj.-Gen. Sir Horace Smith-Dorrien's column as it withdrew from the Komati River basin.
+The regiment, operating in concert with the two 12 Pounder guns of the Left Section of D Battery, Royal Canadian Artillery, was acting as the rear guard for Major-General Sir Horace Smith-Dorrien's column as it withdrew from the Komati River basin.
 The Boers had recently captured a quantity of British artillery ammunition and aggressively pressed the rear guard in an attempt to capture the two D Battery guns, even conducting a very rare mounted charge.
 In the end, the guns and the column were saved.
 Three Victoria Crosses were awarded to members of The Royal Canadian Dragoons for their actions during the course of the day: